momagdyy97/EmployeesInfo-Backend/README.md

-# EmployeesInfo BackEnd
+# Essam-Zomool-Backend

 ## Overview

-- EmployeesInfo is the backend service for the EmployeesInfo application.
-It is built using Node.js, Express.js and MongoDB.
+- Essam-Zomool-Backend is the backend service for the Zomool Admin Panel, built using Node.js and Express.
+This service provides RESTful APIs for managing and processing application data.
+It is Dockerized for easy deployment and integration into CI/CD pipelines.

-### Steps
+## Features

+- RESTful API endpoints for CRUD operations.

+- Authentication and authorization using JWT.

+- Database integration with MongoDB.

+- Dockerized setup for containerized deployment.

+- Integrated with CI/CD pipelines.

+## Prerequisites

+- Node.js (v14.x or higher)

+- MongoDB

+- Docker (optional, for containerization)

+- Git

+## Setup

-1. **Clone the repository:**
+### 1. Clone the repository

 - git clone https://github.com/momagdyy97/Essam-Zomool-Backend.git

 - cd Essam-Zomool-Backend

-3. **Install dependencies:**
+### 2. Install dependencies

-npm install
+- npm install

+### 3. Environment Variables

-3. **Set up environment variables: Create a .env file in the root directory and add the following variables:**
+Create a .env file in the root directory and add the following:

-- MONGO_URI=your_mongodb_uri

-- JWT_SECRET=your_jwt_secret

 - PORT=3001

+- MONGODB_URI=<your-mongodb-uri>

+- JWT_SECRET=<your-secret-key>

-4. **Start the server:**
+### 4. Run the application

 - npm start

-**Usage**

-- Access the API at http://localhost:3001/api

-- Use Postman or any other API client to interact with the endpoints
+- The backend service should now be running on http://localhost:3001.

+### 5. Docker Setup
+1. Build the Docker image

+docker build -t <your-docker-username>/essam-zomool-backend .

+2. Run the Docker container

+- docker run -d -p 3001:3001 --name <your-docker-username>/essam-zomool-backend
+- The backend service will be available on http://localhost:3000 inside the container.

+### Testing

+- npm test